Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 John Bakke also transported supplies for the invasion forces in Italy in Sept.-1943, arriving Taranto from Alexandria and unloading from the 26th till the 30th of September (Taranto had been conquered by a small British force on Sept.
 9).

 On Febr.
 22-1944, she joined the Halifax portion of Convoy HX 280, which had originated in New York on Febr.
 20. She had a cargo of meats, grain and general for Manchester, where she arrived on March 12.
 Later that month, she joined the westbound Convoy ON 229*, departing Liverpool on March 23.
-Acanthus and Eglantine are named among the escorts for this convoy, which arrived New York on Apr.
+Acanthus and Eglantine are named among the escorts for this convoy (see ON convoy escorts), which arrived New York on Apr.
 7, but John Bakke stopped at Halifax on Apr.
 5. She now shows up in the Halifax portion of Convoy HX 288, again bound for Manchester (general, meat, flour and metal).
-Laurits Swenson served as Commodore Vessel for this convoy, which had started out in New York on Apr.
+Laurits Swenson served as Commodore Vessel, while Emma Bakke's captain acted as Vice Commodore for this convoy, which had started out in New York on Apr.
 18 and arrived Liverpool May 4; John Bakke continued to Manchester that same day - again, see Page 3.
 Early in June, we find her in the westbound Convoy ON 239*, which left Liverpool on June 3 and arrived New York on the 22nd; John Bakke, however, was bound for Montreal, where she arrived on June 19, having detached from the convoy on the 15th.

 She returned to the U.K. in July in Convoy HX 298, bound for Manchester with general cargo and mail, this time joining the convoy from Sydney, C.B.
 (HX 298 had sailed from New York on July 3).
 She arrived her destination on July 21, later joining the westbound Convoy ON 248F*, departing Liverpool on Aug.
 6, arriving New York Aug.
-20. The following month, she served as the Commodore's Vessel for Convoy HX 307 (having been cancelled from the previous HX 306), sailing with 7 other Norwegian ships, namely Buenos Aires, Fagerfjell, Frontenac, Idefjord, Kaia Knudsen, Thorsholm and Stiklestad, all listed on this website.
+20. The following month, she served as Commodore Vessel for Convoy HX 307 (having been cancelled from the previous HX 306), sailing with 7 other Norwegian ships, namely Buenos Aires, Fagerfjell, Frontenac, Idefjord, Kaia Knudsen, Thorsholm and Stiklestad.
 John Bakke had a general cargo and trucks, and arrived Avonmouth on Sept.
-20. She returned to New York with the westbound Convoy ON 259*, which originated in Liverpool on Oct.
+20 (Page 3).
+She went back to New York with Convoy ON 259*, for which Villanger served as Commodore Vessel, while Laurits Swenson's captain acted as Vice Commodore.
+This convoy originated in Liverpool on Oct.
 12 and arrived New York on the 29th; John Bakke had started out from Milford Haven on Oct.
 13 - see Page 4.
 Her last Trans-Atlantic voyage that year was made in the New York-U.K. Convoy HX 322, general cargo for Liverpool.

 From Page 4, we learn that she got to go home to Norway in Aug.-1945.

-* All the ON convoys are now available and will be added to individual pages in my Convoys section in due course, with more information on each.
-In the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
-The SC series and HX series will also be updated and completed, but for now, please see ships in all SC convoys and ships in all HX convoys.
+* The ON convoys will be added to individual pages in my Convoys section in due course, with more information on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The entire SC series and HX series will also be updated and completed, but for now, please see ships in all SC convoys and ships in all HX convoys.
+As can be seen, they all had several Norwegian ships.

 POST WAR: